Chandrawat/DictionaryByRoom/README.txt

 Description

-Your objective for this assignment is to extend the Room example that we did in class and convert it to a modifiable dictionary.
-The user should be able to add new words and their corresponding definition & parts of speech to the dictionary.
-Users should also be able to click on an existing word in the dictionary and modify its definition or part of speech.

 Main Screen Requirements

 - When a user starts the app, there should already be a list of words (with a definition and part of speech) ordered alphabetically in the RecyclerView.
 At the very minimum, the first screen should look exactly like the in-class example.
 The only difference should be that instead of simply displaying a word in the RecyclerView row, you should be displaying text in the following format: "word (part of speech abbreviation) - definition".
 See the attached screenshot.